loreanvictor/callbag-jsx/docs/md/basics/renderer.md

 <br>

 Renderer objects provide all of `callbag-jsx`'s core functionalities.
-JSX syntax is transpiled to use `renderer`'s methods (thats why you need a `renderer` object in any context you write JSX), additionally renderer objects provide methods that thinly wrap DOM APIs.

 ```tsx
 import { makeRenderer } from 'callbag-jsx';